 Quebec is an incredible destination all year long, and Quebec City in winter is even more magical.
 Justin and I are fortunate to have visited Quebec City in the fall, winter, and summer, so we’re able to compare all of the seasons.
 Seeing Quebec City under a light dusting of snow makes everything look so pretty.
 And there are lots of things to do in Quebec City in winter, like festivals, activities unique accommodations and more.

 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.

-Quebec in Winter: Stay at the Ice Hotel
+Quebec City in Winter: Stay at the Ice Hotel

 Spending the night at Quebec’s ice hotel is one of the best things to do in Quebec in winter.
 The Hotel de Glace is a bucket list item that you’ll want to check off your list at least once in your lifetime.
 It’s the perfect Quebec City winter vacation, and one of the top ways to spend a winter weekend in Quebec City.

 You might have thought that ice hotels were only overseas until now.
 This ice hotel in North America is more accessible to Canadians and Americans alike.
 It’s the only hotel of its kind in the continent.

 Each year, the property is made out of snow and ice from scratch.
 It’s different every year and there are always new themes and new, creative ice sculptures.
 There are themed suites with fireplaces, relaxing spa experiences, and even an ice chapel for weddings.